 When transit movements arrive in the UK, the goods and the Transit Accompanying Document (TAD) must be presented at an office of transit.
-The UK Government intends to allow the Office of Transit process to be completed digitally from January, using the new Goods Vehicle Movement Service (GVMS).
+The paper TAD document (including a list of items) must accompany the consignment(s) but the UK Government is allowing the office of transit process to be completed digitally from January, using the new Goods Vehicle Movement Service (GVMS).

 Hauliers will be required to submit their Transit Movement Reference Numbers (MRNs) and vehicle/trailer registrations via the GVMS before checking in at the port of departure.
 This information will be assessed during the crossing to the UK and the person in control of the goods will be notified if they are clear to proceed on their journey or require a check.
-Some ports may still choose to operate a paper-based Office of Transit system.
+Some ports may still choose to operate a paper-based office of transit system.
 In this circumstance, hauliers should present their goods and Transit Accompanying Documents to customs officials at the port of arrival in GB.